 Our extensive knowledge, experience, and professional contacts can help you complete the next steps in the home-buying process:

 The home-buying process can be overwhelming.
 The market is big, with many great homes that fit your budget.
 This is why you should have clear goals outlined before you buy.
 Need a backyard?
 A rec room?
 Two bedrooms or three?
 Make a list and keep it close at hand.

 - Available parking

-Keep a list handy of the features that you need and want in a home, and judge each home by the list instead of by details that could distract you from your goal.
+Keep the list handy, with clear distinctions between what you need and want, and judge each home by the list, instead of by details that could distract you from your goal.
 When you're alone with your agent, you can go over the pros and cons of each home.
 We can help you stay on track while still keeping our eyes out for a great property.